Chapter 3

 “Here you go.”

+The smooth, cool ceramic of the cup grounds him as he wraps his fingers around it.
 He takes a cautious sip, his left pinky dipping into the liquid first, a habit born of past caution.

 “It’s more of a hunch,” he admits.
 “I have no proof.
 But I think Levi is abusing Zoe.”

+He nods, unable to meet her eyes.
 “The signs are there—tension, discomfort, Zoe shrinking away when he’s around.
 And that bruise under her collarbone?”

 Lilith nods, her eyes widening.
 “The ‘workout accident’.”